Gridya/Hello-Sigfox-Via-Terminal-Serial/README.md

 The default firmware loaded with Nanofox initializes the WISOL modem, and prints out the DEVICE ID and PAC codes every 20 seconds.
 PAC and DEVICE ID will be required in the next step for device activation.
 Follow this steps to get Device ID and PAC:

 1. Connect Nanofox kit in the PC via USB port.
 The kit should be recognized as a serial device.
-(If you-re using windows, you can check it in the device manager)
+(If you-re using windows, you can check it in the device manager.
+Note: COM number will vary depending on your computer)

 ![](https://i.postimg.cc/nrDmJJtp/image.png)
 ![](https://i.postimg.cc/66MHYVM0/image.png)